How much should you expect to pay for a cremation service in 2023?

 - Returning the cremated remains – by mail or in person.

-CNBC reported in July this year that ‘Many Americans who can’t afford a $400 emergency blame debt’, quoting that 40% of Americans would struggle to raise $400 for an unexpected bill.
+CNBC reported in July last year that ‘Many Americans who can’t afford a $400 emergency blame debt’, quoting that 40% of Americans would struggle to raise $400 for an unexpected bill.
 Sadly, we are on the brink of what I believe could be an era of funeral poverty.
-Counties are struggling with their budgets for indigent funeral requests, as a growing number of low-income families find themselves faced with an unexpected funeral expense.
+Counties are struggling with their budgets for indigent funeral requests as a growing number of low-income families find themselves faced with unexpected funeral expenses.
 More counties are allocating their indigent burial budgets to direct cremation instead of burial services to cut costs.

 Memorialization after cremation

 There are two fundamental elements to the death care process: disposition of the body and memorialization.
 For decades these two elements have been held solely in the domain of the funeral home.
 However, cremation has allowed us to separate these two elements.